 The boys are blessed with a sureness that allows for complete confidence, no matter how many trillions of Chicago cop cars are chasing them or Arethas are stopping their Donald Duck Dunn's and guitarists from going on their mission from God.
 As a kid in the 70s I was enthralled and intimidated by the Blues Brothers on TV.
 I had seen them first appear on SNL as a homemade musical act, with Dan Akroyd un-handcuffing his harmonica lunchbox.
 I contemplated the icky thumb-printed magnetism of their first album, which lurked in a box of cassettes at the King's in Lansdale.
 The film starts out strong, on that unassailable mission from God, climaxing with that spectacular concert, then things got a little crazy on the way back to the kids' Chicago Catholic school.
 The cop cars begin to pile up to the point of insanity, and as the testosterone engines in my brain began to rev (I was 13), I felt they had cheated me by overdoing it, like teaching a kid to hate smoking by making him smoke a whole pack in front of you.
 You like to see cop cars crash, well we're going to crash every cop car in Chicago so you will have learned your lesson.
 And I didn't get the whole mission to God thing at all, not until later, much later, when I could feel it in my bones and it could make my soul tingle with the mighty blues and the healing sounds of that Aretha and that Duck Dunn and that heavenly Cab.

-There's still a long list to go on this one, stuff you wouldn't even think of, maybe, maybe I wouldn't even think of it.
+There's still a long list to go on this one, stuff you wouldn't even think of, maybe.
+Maybe I wouldn't even think of it.
 But here's this film, on which I will leave you.
 I resisted seeing it for the longest time because my mom is Swedish and a Christian Scientist and never one to go all alchemical magic with food.
-So everyone's like oh you have to see this film oh oh and I'm like shut up man I don't like period pieces and I don't like foodie films and I certainly don't like Christian films, and then you mix them all together with wintry desolation in Norway, now I'm really out of there.
+So everyone's like oh you have to see this film oh oh and I'm like shut up man I don't like period pieces and I don't like foodie films and I certainly don't like Christian films, and then you mix them all together with wintry desolation in Norway, now I'm really out of here.
 I'm too cool.
 These girls aren't even hot, man.
 There's no guns.
-Godard said a movie is a girl with a gun, and this gots neither.
-But I was assigned it for a database project, so I rented it, watched it, weeped hysterically, got mad at it, couldn't figure it out, wept again, finally began to get it.
+Godard said a movie is a girl with a gun, and this gots neither, just old broads and stark painterly light.
+But I covered it for a database, rented it, watched it, weeped hysterically, got mad at it, couldn't figure it out, wept again, finally began to get it.

 Now I got it.

-Thank you .... thank you... thank you.... everyone who indulged my humors or cockblocked me or told me I was creepy or tried to get me to come out and play when I didn't want to.
-There wasn't a thing anyone ever did for me, in all 46 years of my life, that hasn't been absolutely needed to get here.
-I owe you it all, all of you all of you all of you I love you all
+Thank you .... thank you... thank you.... everyone who indulged my humors or cockblocked or cuckolded or encroached uppon me or tried to get me to come out and play when I didn't want to.
+There wasn't a thing anyone ever did for me, in all the years of my life, that hasn't been absolutely needed to get me here, to this point, to this now.
+I owe you it all, all of you all of you all of you I love you all.